 Teaching

-University of Memphis, Professor Emeritus; former director of creative writing
+University of Memphis, Professor Emeritus; directed MFA program

 University of Memphis, First Tennessee Professor